 The total length is always 3 times the width.
 Then you add the seam allowance.

 There are lined versions of these bags but I prefer the unlined version because it's less bulky and easier to tie the knot.
 Linen or linen blend is my choice fabric as it's durable, looks beautiful on both sides, and has a texture that I can't live without!

-You can use the measurements outlined below or purchase a template here.
+You can use the measurements outlined below or subscribe to receive the free tutorial.

 Here's what you'll need: